*WARNING*: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 Where in the world were those threatening brothers when she needed them so badly to save her?
 No point in dodging the inevitable.
 However, it was a great chance for someone to play the hero saving the heroine!
 (So brave!)

 Okay, he just got braver!
 Not a good idea!
 But…someone had to do it, right?
 He held her hand!
 (Hope no one lured around with his camera!)
 This is beginning to be a troublesome matter with worrying constantly for Shi Lang’s safety.
-Hopefully it won’t be too painful.
-He got real talents–unlike someone we seen in episode 1, right?
+Hopefully, it won’t be too painful.
+He got real talents–unlike someone we saw in episode 1, right?

 Can’t blame Shi Lang though, right?
-She looks so fragile.
-He has to protect her.
+She looked so fragile.
+He had to protect her.
 (If only it wouldn’t mean that he needs to protect himself from her brothers later!)
 Ah…the risks he would take for his bravery.